admhpr/oversight/content/blog/building-better-software.md

 Meso complexity is addressed at the inter component level.

-* Define state
+How to work across components...

-* Model Objects as nouns
+* Model state as nouns
 * Methods as verbs
-* Making decisions
+* Conditions
 * Iterating over collections

+Creating a store:

 #### Macro complexity